Chart Color Schemes

 Infrastructure

-Bellevue Heights has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Bellevue Heights has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are likely to impact the area.
-These key projects include Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building), Flagstaff Pines Residential Development, Flagstaff Hill Sports Ground Upgrade, and Flagstaff Hill Reserve Revegetation Project.
-The following list details those most relevant.
+Four projects have been identified by AreaSearch as potentially impacting the area: Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building), Flagstaff Pines Residential Development, Flagstaff Hill Sports Ground Upgrade, and Flagstaff Hill Reserve Revegetation Project.

 Professional plan users can use the search below to filter and access additional projects.